Axia-Tech/AXIA-wiki/docs/learn/learn-teleport.md

 ---
 id: learn-teleport
-title: Teleporting Assets To Other Parachains
+title: Teleporting Assets To Other Allychains
 sidebar_label: Teleporting Assets
 slug: ../learn-teleport
 ---

-One of the main properties that AXIACoin and AXIALunar bring to the ecosystems is decentralied blockchain interoperability.
-This interoperability allows for asset teleportation: the process of moving assets, such as coins, tokens, or NTFs, between chains (parachains) to use them as you would any other asset native to that chain.
+One of the main properties that AXIA and AXIALunar bring to the ecosystems is decentralied blockchain interoperability.
+This interoperability allows for asset teleportation: the process of moving assets, such as coins, tokens, or NTFs, between chains (allychains) to use them as you would any other asset native to that chain.
 Interoperability is possible through [XCM][] and [SPREE modules][], which together ensure that assets are not lost or duplicated across multiple chain.

 ## How to Teleport

-Teleportation can be done through the [AXIACoinJS Apps] interface or through the `xcmPallet.teleportAssets()` extrinsic.
-In the following example, we will be using the AXIACoinJS interface.
+Teleportation can be done through the [AXIAJS Apps] interface or through the `xcmPallet.teleportAssets()` extrinsic.
+In the following example, we will be using the AXIAJS interface.

-1. Navigate to [AXIACoinJS Apps] and connect to the chain with the tokens you want to teleport.
+1. Navigate to [AXIAJS Apps] and connect to the chain with the tokens you want to teleport.
 2. Navigate to "Accounts > Teleport".
 This opens the 'teleport assets' interface:
    ![transfer](../assets/teleport_interface.png)
 3. Fill out the transaction:
    1. "send from account" - Select the account with the source tokens.
-   2. "destination chain" - Select the parachain you want to send the assets to.
+   2. "destination chain" - Select the allychain you want to send the assets to.
    3. "send to address" - Select the account you want to be in control of the coins on the destination chain.
    4. "amount" - Insert the number of tokens you want to teleport